-As discussed in my previous blog, communication is arguably the most important aspect of the recruitment process.
+As often discussed, candidate communication is arguably the most important aspect of the recruitment process.

 However, a previous REC survey revealed that 34% of candidates considered application and interview feedback as the primary area employers needed to improve on.
 Only 3% of employers surveyed guessed that this would be cited as candidates’ #1 frustration .